 An ideal system increases value for all of the stakeholders, rather than benefiting one at the expense of the other.
 While everyone may have to give something (time, money, work), we want to achieve the paradox that everyone gets more than they give—or, at least as reduced to cynical terms, that everyone gets as much as they give.

 ✥ ✥ ✥

-While a PBI is a written artifact that appears on the Product Backlog, much of the information passed from the Product Owner to the Developers occurs verbally in Scrum planning events.
+While a PBI is a written artifact that appears on the Product Backlog, much of the information passed from the Product Owner to the Developers occurs verbally and interactively in Scrum planning events.
 A question-and-answer form of exchange, after an initial presentation by the Product Owner, is totally appropriate.
 A common pitfall is for the Product Owner to instead turn a PBI into a comprehensive document that developers can read to minimize the amount of interaction the Product Owner will need with the Developers.
 As a rule of thumb, PBIs should start lightweight and grow in detail and specificity as time progresses.
 The PBI may nonetheless carry detailed market information that will be important to realize the PBI (such as detailed response time requirements, or limitations on size or weight), because such information reflects a Product Owner or team decision on the nature of the deliverable.

-PBIs should nonetheless focus on what, when and who rather than how.
+PBIs should nonetheless focus on what, when and for whom rather than how.
 If the Product Owner is spending much time dealing with the how of development rather than the what, when and who, then the team should seek out and address the underlying impediments.
-See also Illegitimus Non Interruptus for a description of an advanced approach to use PBIs to bring important concerns outside the Product Increment itself into sharp focus.
+See also Illegitimus Non Interruptus for a description of an advanced approach for using PBIs to bring important concerns outside the Product Increment itself into sharp focus.